Bert Sommer: 1970s

 Sommer's second album, Inside Bert Sommer, was released in May 1970 on the Eleuthera label, a subsidiary of Buddah Records, and featured the single "We're All Playing in the Same Band", which he wrote at, for, and about the Woodstock festival, about his experience there.
 The song reached number 48 on the Hot 100 in September 1970.
 Sommer continued to perform in and around New York, often opening the bill for major acts such as Ike and Tina Turner and the Byrds.
 A third album, Bert Sommer, was released on Buddah in 1971, but, like Sommer's other albums, was commercially unsuccessful.
 Sommer spent some time in a rehabilitation facility in the early 1970s, then formed a trio in Brockport, New York.
 Sommer, Landis & Roberts, with Gary Roberts (also known as Johnny Rabb) and Rob Landis played local clubs and cafes in the college town for a couple years.

 While Sommer continued to write songs, he received another offer.
 After being encouraged to audition by music producer Artie Ripp, he appeared as "Flatbush" of Kaptain Kool and the Kongs on The Krofft Supershow in 1976, but he did not reprise the role in the second season.
 In 1977, his fourth album, also titled Bert Sommer, produced in Los Angeles by Ron Dante, was released by Capitol Records.
 Again, the album was unsuccessful, and he was dropped by the label.
 The follow-up album that never happened, to have been produced by Trevor Lawrence, contained songs such as "You", featured in the films The Patriot (1986) and Stella (1990).

 Sommer returned to Albany in August 1983 and almost immediately began to perform in local venues with Johnny Rabb, as well as Carla and Kevin McKrell, in The Fabulous Newports.
 He also teamed up with Eddie Angel and Johnny Rabb in The Poor Boys.
 His last performance was again with Rabb, at an outdoor concert in Troy, New York on June 11, 1990.

 Death

-Sommer died in Troy, New York on July 23, 1990, after a long battle with a respiratory illness.
+Sommer died in Troy, New York on July 23, 1990, of a respiratory illness.